-Tonight Jason and I will have a quiet dinner to celebrate the 11th anniversary of our so-called “illegal gay wedding”.
+Last night Jason and I had a quiet dinner to celebrate on the eve of the 13th anniversary of our so-called “illegal gay wedding”.

 So you might be surprised that we are not throwing a big party to celebrate the anniversary?
-Well, we don’t feel we can do that until the federal government legislates in favour of same-sex marriage.
-Yes, we’re still waiting!
+Well, we don’t feel we can do that now the federal government has legislated to to make marriage equality legal, and we do plan on having a low key ceremony soon in front of our mum and loved ones.

-My good friend and the member for Sydney, Alex Greenwich, says in many ways our wedding was the catalyst for the marriage equality campaign which today is still running across the country.
+My good friend and the member for Sydney, Alex Greenwich, says in many ways our wedding was the catalyst for the later stages of the marriage equality campaign which he writes about in his book Yes Yes Yes.

 When we tied the knot we were overwhelmed by support.
 The ceremony was broadcast on 2Day FM’s Kyle & Jackie O Show (when I was their out and proud newsreader) and replayed across the Austereo network.
 It was broadcast live on Seven’s Sunrise, covered in New Idea and the Sunday papers, and made the nightly TV news.
 We received over 20,000 emails of support!